 Item No. Function Description Comments 1 Start Calibration Press to begin the touch screen calibration.
 2 Close Press to return to the Settings Screen.
-3-7 Touch Points 3-7 If the touched co-ordinate point is too far off from normal, then it will not advance to the next point
+3-7 Touch Points 3-7 The touch screen calibration crosshairs will appear individually in the order of point 3 thru 7 respectively as each proceeding crosshair is pressed.
+If the touched co-ordinate point is too far off from normal, then it will not advance to the next point